Xiaohao-Xu/SLAM-under-Perturbation/README.md

 - We **propose a novel, customizable pipeline for noisy data synthesis**, aimed at assessing the resilience of multi-modal SLAM models against various perturbations.
 - We introduce **comprehensive perturbation taxonomy** along with a perturbation composition toolbox, allowing the transformation of clean simulations into challenging noisy environments.
-- Utilizing the pipeline, we instantiate the **Robust-SLAM benchmark**, which includes diverse perturbation types, to evaluate the risk tolerance of existing advanced multi-modal SLAM models.
+- Utilizing the pipeline, we instantiate the **Noisy-Replica benchmark**, which includes diverse perturbation types, to evaluate the risk tolerance of existing advanced multi-modal SLAM models.
 - Our extensive analysis **uncovers the susceptibilities of existing SLAM models** to real-world disturbance, despite their demonstrated accuracy in standard benchmarks.